International Day of Peace: 2023 – Actions for peace: Our ambition for the #Global-Goals

 The 2023 theme for the International Day of Peace was "Action for peace: Our ambition for the #GlobalGoals".

 2023 global survey of celebration

 A survey by the Culture of Peace News Network found internet reports concerning more than 942 celebrations of the International Day of Peace from 93 countries around the world in 2023.

 2024 – Cultivating a Culture of Peace

 The 2024 theme for International Day of Peace was "Cultivating a Culture of Peace".

 2024 global survey of celebration

 A survey by the Culture of Peace News Network found internet reports from 834 celebrations of the International Day of Peace from around the world in 2024 including many reports in Japanese, Hindi, Russian, Ukrainian and Arabic, as well as English, French, Spanish, Italian and Portuguese.

 2025 - Act Now for a Peaceful World

 The 2025 theme for International Day of Peace is "Act Now for a Peaceful World.

+2026– Invest in Peace

+The 2026 theme is "Invest in Peace - For Everyone, Everywhere, Every Day."
+It recognizes "everyday architects of peace" who are building a peaceful world through grassroots efforts.